Hutspace/mzalendo/README.md

 #Mzalendo

-This web app allows you to store and share information on public figure, especially politicians.
+This web app allows you to store and share information on public figures, especially politicians.

 For an overview of the system please see the files in docs/ - especially